We are delighted to introduce you to one of our Women’s Business School graduates Karen Dennett, founder of Engaging Education.

 When did you start your business?

-2016 as a part-time education events business while teaching full-time as a high-school teacher of Business and Enterprise.
+In 2017 as a part-time education events business while teaching high-school business and enterprise.

 What was the inspiration behind starting this business?